Avascular Necrosis of the Hip

 There are several reasons that the blood supply may become compromised at the end of the femur.

 - Trauma: This can be from a fracture or a dislocation of the hip.

 - Fat deposits in the vessels: This can occur from high lipid counts in the blood.

-- Blood Diseases: This may include conditions such as Sickle Cell Disease which may block blood flow to the bone.
+- Blood Diseases: This may include Sickle Cell Disease conditions, which may block blood flow to the bone.

 Risks for developing AVN vary but may include:

 - Steroid use: This may increase lipids in the blood.